Jethet/wiki-hh/CSS/responsiveLayout.md

 **Using pixels**
 With px, an element is locked in place to an exact location on the page, or an element stays exactly a certain size.
 This could be useful to keep a design pixel perfect with a web design.
+For responsive design, use flexible settings such as percentages or em.

 **Using em and rem**
 `em` stands for ephemeral units.
 An em will take the defined font size of your page and then increase or decrease